-Today, missions operated by ESA are observing the Universe from space, with planning in progress for future astronomy and astrophysics missions including Solar Orbiter, Euclid and LISA Pathfinder.
+Today, missions operated by ESA are observing the Universe from space, with planning in progress for future astronomy and astrophysics missions including Solar Orbiter and Euclid.Click image for hi-res version

 What about the origin of the Universe itself?
 If we could ‘see’ microwaves, the night sky would glow with the very first light ever released into space.
 This was emitted by the Big Bang – the event in which the Universe itself was created.
 Studying this background of this light may reveal not only the origin of the Universe but, amazingly, the evidence about how the Universe will end.
 It could tell us whether the Universe will expand forever or collapse in on itself, thousands of millions of years from now.